What is Montessori Education?

 - Children have a never-ending curiosity, which, when fostered, evolves into a love of learning, and a strong sense of self.

 - Education is a secondary step to appreciation.
-When children learn to appreciate themselves, others and their environment, they develop an awe and curiosity for their world, a thirst for knowledge, which translates to a love of learning.
+When children learn to appreciate themselves, others, and their environment, they develop awe and curiosity for their world, a thirst for knowledge, which translates to a love of learning.

 The Philosophy of Hamilton Montessori School

 - Inclusion: We have a curriculum of support, which teaches that families of all compositions are valued.

 - Anti-bias Curriculum: We protect the personal values of families by not celebrating holidays, but celebrating cultural and seasonal events.

 - Non-Violence in Language and Action: We discourage ‘characters’ and ‘superheroes’ in play and clothing.
 We take time to teach peaceful resolution skills.

 - Partnership: The success of a child depends on the ‘village’ philosophy.
 Parents and the school must be an active community together.